OxaPayBlog: Аналитика о криптоплатежных шлюзах

 Amounts Can Be Incorrect or Incomplete

-Crypto systems handle value transfer well, but human behavior is still unpredictable.
+Crypto systems handle value transfer well, but user behavior remains unpredictable.

 Crypto Payments Are Transparent by Default